 As created in the state constitution, the Independent Ethics Commission has oversight for state and local elected officials (including counties).
 HB 1065 would expand the jurisdiction of the Commission to include special districts and school districts.
-The bill passed out of the House Local Government Committee and is now awaiting a hearing in the House Appropriations Committee.
+The bill is awaiting a hearing in the House Appropriations Committee.